Nss2k23/incubyte-Assignment-/README.md

 - Suggested improvements in UI/UX and code structure
 - Helped refactor components while maintaining consistency

-AI served only as a coding assistant—**not** a code generator.
+AI served as a coding assistant.
 All final logic and implementations were manually reviewed and written by me.

 ---